imarsman/gotail/README.md

 appeared in PWB UNIX, out of Bell Labs, in 1977.
 The tail command does lots of things, most prominently showing the last lines of a file.
 The tail command also allows you to print lines of a file stating at an offset and to show new lines in a file as they are written to the file.
-This app implements quite a few of the official tail command's options.
-It prints out a default of the last 10 lines of a file or a number that can be specified with then `-n` flag.
-This implementation also has flags to allow adding formatting to output (`p`), printing out the line number for each line (e.g. -n `+`10), and the option of showing the head (first) lines instead of the tail (last) lines of a file (`-H`) (what the `head` command does).
-As with the original tail, support also exists for following files and printing out new lines as they are written (`-f`), for example, with log files.
+This implementation does all of this but does not currently add new files that appear in a directory.

 ## Arguments